allan10carlo86/EuroPayments/README.md

 **Setting Up Eclipse

 - Install Eclipse (Ensure that you have installed TestNG Module in eclipse in Help --> Install New Software using URL: https://dl.bintray.com/testng-team/testng-eclipse/6.10.0)
-- Import the Project (payments folder from cloned repo) [File --> Import] as a Maven Project
+- Import payments folder from EuroPayments [File --> Import] as a Maven Project
 - Ensure that the compiler is set to Java 1.8
   - Go to payments folder --> Properties --> Java Compiler